eric-kwok-nt/PeekingDuck_familiarization/README.md

 1. Bus tracker object parameters.
 E.g.: Estimated "door" height, "Door" offset
 2. Both bus and person tracker object parameters.
 E.g.: The moving average parameters of bounding boxes
 3. The output path of the recorded csv file, write mode etc.
 4. Whether to indicate the passenger counts on the top left of the bus bbox

 Descriptions can also be found in the comments in the yaml file.

 ## 4. Method
 ### 4.1 Dab Detection
 The Dab Detection process is based on some of the Pose Estimation / Object Detection models (YOLOv4 + HRNet or PoseNet) that comes with the [PeekingDuck](https://github.com/aimakerspace/PeekingDuck) library.

-For the full list of models available and their coresponding performances, please refer to the links [Object Detection Models](https://peekingduck.readthedocs.io/en/stable/resources/01a_object_detection.html#general-object-detection-ids) and [Pose Estimation Models](https://peekingduck.readthedocs.io/en/stable/resources/01b_pose_estimation.html#whole-body-keypoint-ids).
+For the full list of models available and their corresponding performances, please refer to the links [Object Detection Models](https://peekingduck.readthedocs.io/en/stable/resources/01a_object_detection.html#general-object-detection-ids) and [Pose Estimation Models](https://peekingduck.readthedocs.io/en/stable/resources/01b_pose_estimation.html#whole-body-keypoint-ids).

 By using the Pose Estimation Model and obtaining the respective pose coordinates, a [custom](https://peekingduck.readthedocs.io/en/stable/getting_started/03_custom_nodes.html#) "Dabble" node was created with a set of rules to determine if the detected pose coordinates are indeed from a Dab Move as shown below:
 <br><img src="./images/dabbing.png" alt="A Dabbing dance move" width=180>